dfinity/internet-identity/docs/ii-spec.md

     -   the `sessionPublicKey` contains the public key of the session key pair.

     -   the `maxTimeToLive`, if present, indicates the desired time span (in nanoseconds) until the requested delegation should expire.
 The Identity Provider frontend is free to set an earlier expiry time, but should not create a one larger.

+    -   the `allowPinAuthentication` (EXPERIMENTAL), if present, indicates whether or not the Identity Provider should allow the user to authenticate and/or register using a temporary key/PIN identity.
+Authenticating dapps may want to prevent users from using Temporary keys/PIN identities because Temporary keys/PIN identities are less secure than Passkeys (webauthn credentials) and because Temporary keys/PIN identities generally only live in a browser database (which may get cleared by the browser/OS).

     -   the `derivationOrigin`, if present, indicates an origin that should be used for principal derivation instead of the client origin.
 Values must match the following regular expression: `^https:\/\/[\w-]+(\.raw)?\.(ic0\.app|icp0\.io)$`.
 Internet Identity will only accept values that are also listed in the HTTP resource `https://<canister_id>.ic0.app/.well-known/ii-alternative-origins` of the corresponding canister (see [Alternative Frontend Origins](#alternative-frontend-origins)).